RONNCC/ronncc.github/about.md

 permalink: /about/
 ---

-Hi <p>
+Hi!

-I study Computer Science @ Carnegie Mellon and whatever other classes I can sneak into.
+I study Computer Science/UX @ Carnegie Mellon and whatever other classes I can sneak into.